 Using FTP in Cycling Training

-Now that you've got your FTP and understand the intensity zones, how do you put it all into practice to improve your cycling performance?
+Now that you have your FTP and understand the intensity zones, how do you put it all into practice to improve your cycling performance?
 Let's find out how to integrate FTP into your training routine.

 Your FTP is the key to personalizing your training and making it more effective.
 Here's how to use it: